The 10 Habits I Developed to Find Happiness and Success After Divorce

 - I Made My Physical Health a Top Priority.
 Part of taking time for myself was also making sure I was staying healthy.
 As I get older, I work harder to keep myself in the good physical condition because physical strength has always been my foundation for emotional and mental strength.

 - I Realized Material Possessions Don’t Provide Happiness.
 After I realized that happiness comes from within me, the people who are close to me, and the experiences I choose to have, I was able to look for happiness in the right places.
+What matters is having enough to provide for your family.
+A solid roof over your head is more important than having the fanciest house on the street or struggling with a Home Mortgage Disclosure Act (HMDA) audit.

 - I Became Grateful for Everything I Already Have: I am grateful that I have five amazing kids in my life, who continually pay me back with their love and success.
 I am lucky to say that I have a long list of things I am grateful for, which I add to every week.
 When I am down, I read it and instantly cheer up.